-You may receive treatment from any In-Network or Out-of-Network Physician.
+You may receive treatment from any In-Network Physician.
+If you are covered under a PPO or POS option, services from an Out-of-Network Physician may also be covered.
 However, payment is significantly reduced if services are received from an Out-of-Network Physician.
+If you are covered under an HMO option, you must use an In-Network Hospital unless you meet one of the exceptions listed in the section titled "How Your Benefits Work for You: Introduction."